shamil-sadigov/Imagegram/README.md

 ```

-Now you can create/get post, add/delete comments on posts.
+Now you can create/get post, add/delete comments on posts, and retrieve posts [through pagination](https://github.com/shamil-sadigov/Imagegram/blob/master/docs/Decision%20on%20cursor-based-navigation.md#how-it-works).
 But be sure to specify access token in HTTP header.

 `Authorization: Bearer {ACEESS_TOKEN}`

 ## How to run/deploy

-Set connstring string for SQL Server and Azure Blob Storage in `appsettings.json`
+Set connection string for SQL Server and Azure Blob Storage in `appsettings.json`

 ```